-Finance costs for the financial year ended on 31st March, 2022 is of Rs.
-45.35 Crores as compared to Rs.
-49.89 Crores of previous financial year.
+Finance costs for the financial year ended on 31st March, 2023 is of Rs.
+66.07 Crores as compared to Rs.
+45.35 Crores of previous financial year.

-Loan accounts of the Company have been classified as Non-Performing Assets by the Central Bank of India and Rare Asset Reconstruction Limited (being debt assignee of Indian Overseas Bank) and the Bankers have not charged interest on the said accounts and therefore provision for Interest (Other than upfront charges) has not been provided in the books of accounts and to that extent profit has been overstated and bankers loan liability has been understated.
-The extent of exact amount is under determination and reconciliation with the banks, however as per the details available with the company, the amount of unprovided interest, on approximate basis, on the said loans is Rs.
-213.81 Crores for the financial year 2021-22 and total amount of Rs.
-1435.54 Crores upto 31st March, 2022.
+Loan accounts of the company have been classified as Non-Performing Assets by the Central Bank of India and Rare Asset Reconstruction Limited (being debt assignee of Indian Overseas Bank).
+The Bankers have not charged interest on the said Loans and therefore provision for Interest (other than upfront charges) has not been provided in the books of accounts and to that extent loss has been understated and bankers loan liability has been understated.
+The extent of exact amount is under determination and reconciliation with the banks.
+The company has entered into OTS with Central Bank of India on June 28, 2022 and therefore the unprovided interest on the said loan has been reversed.
+However as per the details available with the company, the amount of unprovided interest, on approximate basis, on the said loans is Rs.
+102.27 Crores for the financial year 2022-23 and total amount of Rs.
+668.62 Crores upto 31st March, 2023.